mastodon/documentation/content/en/admin/tootctl.md

 ### `tootctl search deploy` {#search-deploy}

-Create or update an ElasticSearch index and populate it.
-If ElasticSearch is empty, this command will create the necessary indices and then import data from the database into those indices.
+Create or update an Elasticsearch index and populate it.
+If Elasticsearch is empty, this command will create the necessary indices and then import data from the database into those indices.
 This command will also upgrade indices if the underlying schema has been changed since the last run.

 **Version history:**
 2.8.0 - added\